The Prague Cemetery: Plot summary

 The main character is Simone Simonini, a man whom Eco claims he has tried to make into the most cynical and disagreeable character in all the history of literature (and is the only fictional character in the novel).
 He was born in Turin in 1830.
 His mother died while he was still a child and his father was killed in 1848 fighting for a united Italy.
 He is brought up by his grandfather, an old reactionary who houses Jesuit refugees and hates the Jews.
 He claims that the French Revolution was planned by the Knights Templar, the Bavarian Illuminati and the Jacobins, but he says behind them all were the Jews.
 Since he does not attend public school, Simonini is educated by Jesuits brought into his home at the behest of his grandfather.
 One such priest, Father Bergamaschi (a fictionalized portrait of the Italian Jesuit novelist Antonio Bresciani), teaches him the evils of secret societies, that, according to him, are no more than a cover for communism.

-Simonini imbibes his grandfather's antisemitism, but his father's radicalism, and his dislike of the Jesuits, also arouse his anti-clerical inclinations.
+Simonini imbibes his grandfather's antisemitism, but his father's radicalism.
+His dislike of the Jesuits arouses his anti-clerical inclinations.
 In the works of French writers such as Eugène Sue and Alexandre Dumas he enjoys reading of intrigues and conspiracies, and aspires to emulate these fictions in his own life.

 Simonini studies law.
 After his grandfather's death he is employed by a dishonest lawyer who teaches him the art of forgery.
 His skills bring him to the attention of the Piedmont Government secret service who decide his skills might be useful to them.
 His first big coup is to act as an agent provocateur, betraying to the police a group of radical students who were his drinking buddies.
-In exchange, the secret service helps him betray his employer, get him thrown in prison where he soon dies, and take over his business.
+In exchange, the secret service helps him betray his employer who gets thrown into prison where he soon dies, and take over his business.